 Duration: 60 minutes

-Pref has the potential to be an emotional round, for both you and the sorority girls in the chapter.
+Preference has the potential to be an emotional round, for both you and the sorority girls in the chapter.
 This is the last chance to talk to your remaining sororities before bid day.
-By this point, you’ll only go to a maximum of three houses, where you’ll only talk to one girl (usually someone you’ve talked to during a previous round).
-This also may be the defining moment when you realize, “Wow, I really love this sorority.”
+At this point, you’ll go to a maximum of three houses, where you’ll only talk to one girl (usually someone you’ve talked to during a previous round).
+This may be the defining moment when you realize, “Wow, I really love this sorority.”
 This is your shot to emphasize your interest in the chapter and prove why you would be a good fit, while also continuing to connect with your sorority girl.

 What to Wear: